 Any procedure carries risk, wherever it takes place.
 Look for clear explanations about benefits and limitations, not only success stories.
 Ask how the team handles complications and how they coordinate with doctors in your home country if needed.

-Most recoveries are uneventful but it is still important to know general red flags.
+Most recoveries are uneventful, but it is still important to know general red flags.
 These can appear during your stay abroad or after you return home.

 - Sudden chest pain or trouble breathing